ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 #### The PIN pad provides a visual feedback when a button is pressed

-The easiest case for the attacker would be when a visual feedback is produced when pressing a button of the PIN pad, i.e. when simply by observing the screen we can know what buttons are pressed.
-For instance, from the screen shown in the figure below, we can know that the button `2` was pressed.
+The easiest case for the attacker would be when a visual feedback is produced when pressing a button of the PIN pad.
+For instance, from the screen shown in the figure below, we can know that the button `2` was pressed, as a shadow appeared on the button.

 <p align="center">
 <img src="/assets/images/abusing_shared_object/visual_fb_button_pressed.png">